HermanRas/WildeklawerTydkaarte/README.md

 - updated site theme to meet bootstrap 5 specs

 ### TO DO
+- scanner page needs work
+- data table css is ge F&$#.. update
 - add sql injection protection using ARG passing for MySQL on all admin pages
 - build form template with notifications
-- scanner page needs work